mihkels/graphite-client-kotlin/README.md

 # Graphite Kotlin Client

-Simple Graphite JMX metrics pushing client written in Kotlin.
+Simple Graphite for Kotlin and Java.
+Right now only supported protocol is plaintext.

 ### Add Maven dependency